cviedmai/queue-client-ruby/readme.md

 #Queue
-## Configuration
+## Initialize
-    Viki::Queue.configure do |c|
-      c.host = 'queue.dev.viki.io'
-      c.port = 80
-    end
+    Viki::Queue.new('queue.dev.viki.io', 80)
-It defaults to production queues!
+It defaults to localhost queues.

-## Creation
+## Subscribe
-Before being able to consume from a queue, you must first create it:
+Before being able to consume from a queue, you must first subscribe to some resources it:

+    q = Viki::Queue.new('queue.dev.viki.io', 80)
-    Viki::Queue.create('gaia_applications', ['application', 'user'])
+    q.subscribe('gaia-applications', ['application', 'user'])

-This creates a queue named *gaia_applications* which will monitor the *application* and *user* resources.
-An error is raised on failure
+This creates a durable queue named *gaia_applications* which will monitor the *application* and *user* resources.

+## Unsubscribe
+You can unsubscribe from some resources:

+    q = Viki::Queue.new('queue.dev.viki.io', 80)
+    q.subscribe('gaia-applications', ['application', 'user'])
+    q.unsubscribe('gaia-applications', ['application'])

+This leaves a durable queue named *gaia_applications* which will monitor only the *application* resource.

 ## Deletion
 You can delete a queue an all the events that are queued:

-    Viki::Queue.delete('gaia_applications')

-#Events
+    q = Viki::Queue.new('queue.dev.viki.io', 80)
+    q.delete('gaia_applications')

+#Messages
 ## Writing
-Use the `create`, `update` and `delete` methods.
-An exception will be raised on failure.
+Use the `create_message`, `update_message` and `delete_message` methods.

+    q = Viki::Queue.new('queue.dev.viki.io', 80)
-    Viki::Queue::Event.create(:application, '38a')
+    q.create_message(:application, '38a')
-    Viki::Queue::Event.update(:user, '9003u')
+    q.update_message(:user, '9003u')
-    Viki::Queue::Event.delete(:container, '50c')
+    q.delete_message(:container, '50c')

+It is possible to pass an optional payload parameter to any of these parameters.

+    q.create_message(:application, '38a', {name: 'gaia'})

 ### Bulk write
 It is possible to do a bulk write of multiple events.

+    q = Viki::Queue.new('queue.dev.viki.io', 80)
-    Viki::Queue::Event::Bulk([:create, :video, '1v'], [:update, :user, '1u'], [:delete, :container, '1c'])
+    q.bulk([:create, :video, '1v'], [:update, :user, '1u', 'optional_payload'], [:delete, :container, '1c'])

 The events will be writen in the order that they appear on the parameters.
+Note that the second message containers an optional payload.

 ## Consumption
-Queues' events can be consumed in one of two ways.

-### Poll-close
-The first is more manual and relies on the `poll` and `close` methods:

-    event = Viki::Queue::Event.poll(QUEUE_NAME)
-    unless event.nil?
-      # do something
-      Viki::Queue::Event.close(QUEUE_NAME)
-    end

-**Note that `poll` blocks for 10 seconds and returns nil if no events are queued on timeout**

-### Runner
-The other approach involves a using the built-in runner and providing a routing class:
+Consumption involves a using the built-in runner and providing a routing class:

     Class GaiaRouter
       def self.delete_application(event)